rasikasrimal/Spaced-Repetition-App/README.md

 ## What changed recently

+- Launched adaptive review scheduling driven by the forgetting curve, including a configurable retention trigger and live preview in Settings.
 - Introduced a light/dark theme toggle with hard-coded palettes so every surface, icon, and label reads consistently without relying on CSS variables.
 - Flattened the UI aesthetic—cards, dialogs, and inputs now use crisp borders instead of shadows while charts retain their soft gradients.
 - Polished the timeline with per-topic labels at the Today line, review-to-review connector segments, and opacity-aware fade controls.